Noosa Hinterland

 Noosa Hinterland ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Noosa Hinterland has a cultural diversity score below average, with 79.6% of its population born in Australia, 88.6% being citizens, and 96.0% speaking English only at home.
-Christianity is the dominant religion, comprising 42.1% of Noosa Hinterland's population.
-Judaism, however, is proportionally similar to the rest of Queensland at 0.1%.
+Noosa Hinterland's cultural diversity was found to be below average.
+As of a certain date, 79.6% of its population were born in Australia, 88.6% were citizens, and 96.0% spoke English only at home.
+Christianity was the dominant religion, making up 42.1% of the population.

 Frequently Asked Questions - Diversity